Exact Time: 5 to 10 Hours

 - Certain medications (diuretics, some antibiotics, anticholinergics, etc.)

-Overall, it can be concluded that urination is a process that a healthy human performs on a regular basis.
+Overall, it can be concluded that urination is a process that a healthy human performs regularly.
 The urinary bladder is in charge of urine production.
 Urine is made up of water and waste materials.
 More fluids in the body result in more frequent urine flow.
 Dehydration causes reduced urine output.

-Individuals can control their urine flow for five to ten hours on average, depending on their age group.
-Children urinate more frequently than adults because they have an underactive bladder as opposed to an adult’s healthy bladder.
-Uncontrolled urination might cause a few issues, therefore it’s best to seek medical assistance in such circumstances.
+Individuals can control their urine flow for five to ten hours, depending on their age.
+However, children urinate more frequently than adults because they have an underactive bladder than an adult’s healthy bladder.
+Uncontrolled urination might cause a few issues.
+Therefore, it’s best to seek medical assistance in such circumstances.